NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 - `submitted_jobs`: The number of submitted jobs
 - `result_names_overview.txt`: The rich overview-table of all result names
 - `time`: The time this job-sbatch has allocated
 - `defective_nodes`: A list of nodes that were detected as defective, i.e. a GPU was allocated but none was given.
-Requires `--auto_exclude_defective_hosts` to be set.
+Requires `--auto_exclude_defective_hosts` to be set
-- `succeeded_jobs`: Contains one line for each succeeded job.
+- `succeeded_jobs`: Contains one line for each succeeded job
-- `args_overview.txt`: A table that shows all arg-parameters given to OO.
+- `args_overview.txt`: A table that shows all arg-parameters given to OO
 - `ui_url.txt`: Contains the URL that this run was started by
 - `pareto_front_data.json`: Data about the pareto-front (exists only for multi-objective-optimizations)
 - `follow`: Exists if the job was started with --follow.
-Only used for continued jobs.
+Only used for continued jobs
-- `generation_strategy.txt`: Infos about the generation strategy used internally.
+- `generation_strategy.txt`: Infos about the generation strategy used internally
 - `main_process_gb`: Saves the amount of memory in the main process (if applicable).
-Only used for continued jobs.
+Only used for continued jobs
 - `original_ax_client_before_loading_tmp_one.json`: Required to re-load generation strategy in continued jobs
 - `loaded_modules.json`: A list of all loaded modules with module information where available
 - `cpu_ram_usage.csv`: Logs CPU and RAM usage